Group representation constituency: History

 On 27 May 2009, the Government announced that it would refine the size and number of GRCs.
 This could be achieved without amending either the Constitution or the Parliamentary Elections Act.
 Instead, when the next EBRC was appointed, its terms of reference would instruct the Committee to plan for fewer six-member GRCs than at present, and to reduce the average size of each GRC.
-The average size of GRCs at that time was 5.4 MPs because there were only five-member and six-member GRCs.
-The new average, however, would not exceed five MPs.

-In addition, to ensure that the number of SMCs kept pace with the increase in voters and hence the number of MPs, the EBRC's terms of reference would state that there should be at least 12 SMCs.
-The rationale given for these changes was that the GRC scheme would work better and the link between voters and their MPs would be strengthened.
+The new configuration have to abide to the clause of not exceeding an average of five MPs with more than 12 SMCs, to account for the adaptability of increased electorate, and improve rationale on connecting between voters and MPs.
 In the 2011 general election, SMCs returned to Parliament 12 MPs and 15 GRCs a total of 75 MPs.
+Thereafter, the average size of GRCs was gradually reduced and the number of SMC was increased, which result in the removal of six-member GRCs beginning in 2020.

 In 2023, Progress Singapore Party's (PSP) non-constituency Member of Parliament (NCMP), Hazel Poa, raised a private member's motion to abolish GRC, citing outcomes where candidates ride on the coattails of more established teammates, reduced voters' choice over election results.
 During the parliament debate, Poa mentioned vacancies in the GRC when MPs resign from their seat midterm, citing Halimah Yacob's resignation in 2017 to contest in the 2017 Singaporean presidential election and Tharman Shanmugaratnam's upcoming resignation to contest in the 2023 Singaporean presidential election.
 Chan Chun Sing, Minister-in-charge of the Public Service, in response to Poa, said WP and PSP also relied on the "star power" of Low Thia Khiang and Tan Cheng Bock to win Aljunied GRC in 2011 and PSP having NCMPs now in parliament.
 Leader of the Opposition and Workers' Party's (WP) chief Pritam Singh also highlighted the usage of GRC for gerrymandering, citing the merging of SMCs, in close contest between PAP and WP, into GRC in the next election.
 WP also called for the abolition of GRCs.
 Senior Minister Teo Chee Hean responded that accusations of gerrymandering existed long ago and asked Singh to suggest to EBRC to break up opposition held GRCs into SMCs.
-Parliament rejected the motion.
+However, these motions were ultimately rejected by Parliament.